ton-blockchain/ton-connect/workflows.md

 ###  Making ordinary requests and responses
 1. App and wallet are in a connected state
 2. App generates request and sends it to the bridge
-3. Bridge forwards message to the wallet
+3. Bridge forwards message to the wallet with encrypted request source metadata
+4. Wallet decrypts and verifies request source metadata
-4. Wallet generates response and sends it to the bridge
+5. Wallet generates response and sends it to the bridge
-5. Bridge forwards message to the app
+6. Bridge forwards message to the app

 ## Details